filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionsApi(config);
-            var id = 1;  // int | The ID of the transaction.
+            var id = 123;  // string | The ID of the transaction.
             var transactionUpdate = new TransactionUpdate(); // TransactionUpdate | JSON array with updated transaction information.
 See the model for the exact specifications.

             try
             {
                 // Update existing transaction.
+For more information, see https://docs.firefly-iii.org/firefly-iii/api/specials
                 TransactionSingle result = apiInstance.UpdateTransaction(id, transactionUpdate);
                 Debug.WriteLine(result);
             }